Grevillea pectinata: Description

 Grevillea pectinata is spreading shrub that typically grows to a height of 0.5–2.5 m and sometimes forms a lignotuber.
 Its leaves are 15–60 mm long, 7–25 mm wide and oblong to egg-shaped in outline, pinnatipartite to pinnatisect with 8 to 24 lobes sharply-pointed, linear lobes 3–22 mm long and 0.8–1.6 mm wide, the lobes sometimes almost touching.
 The edges of the lobes are more or less rolled under, enclosing most of the lower surface.
 The flowers are arranged singly or in clusters of up to 10 flowers on a rachis 1–5 mm long, the pistil 27–37 mm long.
-The flowers are rmauve-pink to red and cream-coloured to yellow, the style red to deep pink.
+The flowers are mauve-pink to red and cream-coloured to yellow, the style red to deep pink.
 Flowering occurs from June to January and the fruit is an erect, glabrous follicle 8–11 mm long with prominent horns or ridges.